What Are Dividends and Capital Gains in Mutual Funds?

 We’ve all heard the stories—a friend gets a hot tip and buys stock in a small company, times the purchase perfectly, and it goes up in value three-fold over the next several years.

 While it makes for good drama (and perhaps some mild envy), a portion of the gains achieved by investors come from a less exciting source—recurring dividends.
 But what are mutual fund dividends and capital gains?
-Even if your investments don’t appreciate greatly in value, they can still be profitable due to the dividends or interest they pay.
-Learning how stock and bond mutual funds issue dividends and how they can boost your potential earnings is a crucial step to becoming a more informed, confident, and successful investor.
+Even if the investments don’t appreciate greatly in value, they can still be profitable due to the dividends or interest they pay.
+Learning how stock and bond mutual funds distribute dividends and how they can boost your potential earnings is a crucial step to becoming a more informed, confident, and successful investor.

 What Are Dividends?